It’s Time to Honor the Past and Face the Future

 Artists must provide their own easels and easel lights.
 Some room lighting will be available, and models will be lit.
 Studio mentors will be available to work with you, make suggestions, and offer critiques.
 No photography or video, please.
 Studio and model access requires a Studio Pass for the duration of the convention.
 Passes are sold on first-come, first-served basis and limited based on space and model availability.

 Let’s Not Forget the Importance of Sculpture

 Sculpture is an important part of the realism movement and is–of course–intimately linked to painting through its concerns with design, composition, form, and space.
-Someone who understands this linkage better than almost anyone is the sculptor-painter John Coleman, who will demo a clay figure while discussing how painters can learn to see better through such an activity.
-In addition, we are collaborating with regional members of the National Sculpture Society to provide demonstrations of their artistry.
+We are collaborating with regional members of the National Sculpture Society to provide demonstrations of their artistry.
 Details coming soon.

 Why Your Attendance Is Important

 You are part of the movement, and the fraternity of artists, galleries, and schools in this movement.
 We will be able to share strategies about your role in building the movement to see that it has a solid future and is embraced by the buying public.
 You’ll not only get a grasp of your role and how you play it, you’ll learn from top artists, who will share ideas and techniques that have made them some of the world’s best-selling and most collected artists.
 You’ll not only improve your skills as an artist, you’ll meet and share time with the icons of painting and grow as an artist.

 Why You Need to Book Your Seat Now